 During the COVID-19 crisis, many employees were forced to work from home, and managing a remote workforce has become a priority for companies.
 The globally mobile workforce was also affected by this new development: many assignees were evacuated and became virtual expatriates forced to work from their home country or from a third country.
 The need to handle the pandemic constraints together with a growing trend of more flexibility in global mobility programs has prompted companies to review their policies around international remote working and set some new rules.
+As with other assignment types, it is important to weigh the benefits of virtual assignments against the considerable challenges and probability of success.

 Many benefits arise from the growing number of virtual assignments.